 It should go without saying that you can’t do SUP yoga without a SUP board, also known as a paddle board.
 If you’re joining a class, then you might be able to rent a board rather than buy one.
 Depending on how often you plan to do SUP yoga, though, it might be worth spending the money to invest in your own paddle board.
 One option on Amazon is the Boardworks SHUBU Flow All-Water Yoga Inflatable Stand-Up Paddle Board shown below.

-I also like the BlueFin Aura Fit due it’s wider base and relaxing soft blue tones.
+I also like the BlueFin Aura Fit (direct from Bluefin) due it’s wider base and relaxing soft blue tones.
 Just looking at the images at that link relax me!
 Slightly longer than the other yoga boards at 10’ 8”, it provides a great compromise between a functional all-around paddle board and a wider stable platform for fitness and yoga enthusiasts.
 The Bluefin Voyage offers many of the same features at a slightly lower price.

 You must get your paddle board out in the water so you can begin stretching and flexing.
 Thus, you need a paddle.
 If you’re renting a paddle board, then disregard, as the paddle should be included with your rental.

 When you’re shopping around for your own paddle, check that it’s sized to your body.
 If you get a paddle that’s too big and heavy, you’ll exhaust yourself before you can ever do a single yoga pose.
 That would be a real shame.